 I’ve had good results using two methods for milling lumber from small logs in my shop.
 The simplest involves a hydraulic wood splitter – the kind used to turn logs into firewood.
 Clear, straight-grained, easily-split species of wood are easy to cleave into board-like billets.
 Most firewood splitters handle blocks up to 24” long, so when you find a good log, cut blocks to this length, even if you’re making your firewood shorter.
 You’ll find the best boards come from the middle of a log, where the wood is widest and the growth rings closest to perpendicular to the face of the boards.
 Split boards 1” to 2” thick, depending on how a particular piece of wood behaves and how thick you want your finished boards to be.
 Species like ash and oak split cleanly where no knots are present, so you can split them closer to final size.
 Wilder grain yields more irregular split boards that require extra material for jointing and planing into shape later.
 I usually split bigger logs in two passes, each one 180º apart.

-Regardless of how you mill your micro lumber, drying involves the same process used with other kinds of rough lumber.
-No matter how long it’s been since your logs have been cut, the wood is still too wet for woodworking.
+Regardless of how you mill your micro lumber, drying involves the same process used for other kinds of rough lumber.
+No matter how long it’s been since your logs have been cut, the wood is still too wet for woodworking if those logs have not been sawn into boards.
 That’s why you need to promote air circulation on all sides of every board, and a household fan really speeds progress.
-Stack your lumber with 1/2”-thick strips of scrap lumber between each piece, then direct air flow over the pile.
+Stack your lumber with 1/2”-thick strips of scrap wood between each piece, then direct air flow over the pile with a fan.
 If you can set things up in a heated space, drying time is surprisingly quick.
 I’ve had micro lumber drop from 25% moisture content to 10% in less than a month.
 Ash, pine and cedar can typically dry this fast without warping or splitting.
 Maple, oak and especially apple wood benefits from slower drying.